d3fc/d3fc/packages/d3fc-chart/README.md

 <img src="screenshots/cartesian.png"/>

-The chart is constructed using a pair of scale (X and Y).
+The chart is constructed using a pair of scales.
 The scale configuration properties are rebound (i.e. re-exposed) via the chart component with `x` and `y` prefixes.
 The chart takes care of layout, and will also re-render if the size of the containing element changes.

 ### Cartesian